| |

 before Wadi Barbara (Arabic for “Noisy Riverbed”) flows into it.
 Two kilometers

 from there, the upper border highway crosses it.
+Hikers can continue along the

 slopes for another half kilometer to the Nahal Meitzar waterfall.
 The riverbed